Surrogate modelling the Baryonic Universe I: The colour of star formation: Influence of SFH on broad-band galaxy SED

 \subsection{Influence of SFH on broad-band colours}

-In this section, we explore the influence of SFH on broad-band galaxy colours.
+In this section, we explore the influence of SFH on broad-band optical and near-infrared galaxy colours from 3\,200 to 10\,800 {\AA}.
 In particular, we study the five colours that result from subtracting consecutive LSST bands: \{u-g, g-r, r-i, i-z, z-Y\}.

 We use \galaxpy to isolate the impact of SFH variations on broad-band colours.
 Specifically, we hold fixed all \galaxpy variables such as metallicity and dust properties while generating a SED for each SFH in the \umachine and \illustris libraries.
 Any difference between the resulting colours thus arises from SFH variations.
 Although these simulated colours have not been fitted to photometric observations, we will show in \S\ref{sec:colorsobv} that they broadly represent the distribution of galaxy colours from observations, thereby serving our primary purpose of capturing how physically motivated SFH variations translate into observations of galaxies in colour space.